MACRO ADVISORY: Russia-Ukraine Conflict – Food for Thought (and sanctions relief)

 CBR starts to ease.
 Exporters now have 120 days to convert 50% of FX earnings (it was 80% within 3 days) and other easing is expected.
 Last weekend, the “street rate” in Moscow was RUB71-76/$.

 First evidence of deflation.
-Rosstat reported the first drop in prices since August 2021 – due to a decline in food prices as Russians switch to domestic grown produce.
+RosStat reported the first drop in prices since August 2021 – due to a decline in food prices as Russians switch to domestic grown produce.

 $125bn economic support package.
 The finance minister announced a RUB8 trillion support package for the economy for this year.

 Technical default clock is again ticking.
 The government will be able to pay euro and sterling commitments but no longer US dollar payments.
-There is a question mark over payments made ahead of the May 25th deadline or otherwise, the next dollar payment date is late June.
+There is a question mark over payments made ahead of the May 25th deadline or otherwise; the next dollar payment date is late June.

 Question marks over LNG 2 ...
 There are reports (unconfirmed) in Chinese media that China suppliers are unable to complete equipment orders for LNG-2.
 If that happens, this project will stall until either sanctions ease or Novatek can find a new supplier.

 .... and delivery of icebreakers.
-Korean shipyards are reported to have stopped supplying some equipment for the icebreaker program.
-This will delay the plans for operating the Northern Sea Route on a 12-month basis.
+Korean shipyards are reported to have stopped supplying some equipment for the icebreaker programme.
+This will delay the plans for operating the Northern Sea Route (NSR) on a 12-month basis.

-Novy-McDonalds to reopen on Russia Day.
-The new owners of the McDonald’s franchise say they will reopen the Pushkin Square outlet on June 12th with a yet-to-be-announced new trading name.
-The symbolism is important as this was the very first McDonald’s outlet opened in the Soviet Union and June 12th is the Russia Day national holiday.
+Novy-McDonalds to re-open on Russia Day.
+The new owners of the McDonald’s franchise say they will re-open the Pushkin Square outlet on June 12th with a yet-to-be-announced new trading name.
+The symbolism is important, as this was the very first McDonald’s outlet opened in the Soviet Union and June 12 is the Russia Day national holiday.

 Chinese people have a very positive view of Russia.
 An extensive survey carried on in Russia shows that people have an increasingly positive attitude towards Russia and an increasingly negative attitude towards the US.
 This undoubtedly reflects the messaging carried in official state media.